theyusko/package-finder/README.md

 ## Overview

 Universal Package Finder is a powerful, cross-repository search tool designed for researchers, developers, and data scientists.
-It searches for packages across multiple repositories including:
+It searches for packages across multiple repositories, including:

 - Bioconda
 - Anaconda